influxdata/docs-v2/content/influxdb/v2.0/api-guide/api_intro.md

 InfluxDB uses [API tokens](/influxdb/v2.0/security/tokens/) to authorize API requests.

-1. Before diving into the API, use the InfluxDB UI to [create an initial API token](/influxdb/v2.0/security/tokens/create-token/) for your application.
+1. Before exploring the API, use the InfluxDB UI to [create an initial API token](/influxdb/v2.0/security/tokens/create-token/) for your application.

 2. Include your API token as an `Authorization: Token yourApiToken` header in each request.